Thailand

 Thailand is one of the most developed countries in Southeast Asia.
 However, several ethnic minorities (Karen, Lahu, Lawa, Hmong), as well as rural areas (Isan), suffer from a lack of education and integration into Thai society.

-Ad hoc projects such as construction and renovation of centres, allow the improvement of the living and studying conditions of the sponsored children.
+One-off projects (building and renovating schools) help to improve the environment and the living and learning conditions of the sponsored children.

 Children of the Mekong begins its work in Thailand with the opening of refugee camps for Laotians, Cambodians, and Vietnamese.